Semiparametric transformation model for competing risks data with cure fraction: Estimating equation and asymptotic properties

+In practice, $h_k(\infty)$ can be estimated by $\max(\widehat h_k(t))$.
 We now provide the asymptotic distribution of the $\widehat\beta_k$.
-To find the distribution of $\widehat\beta_k$, first we show that each $\widehat{h}_k$ is a consistent estimator of $h_k$.
-Hence we use the estimating equation (\ref{betahat}) to find the asymptotic distribution of $\widehat\beta_k$.
+To find the distribution of $\widehat\beta_k$, first we show that each $\widehat{h}_k(t)$ is a consistent estimator of $h_k(t)$.
+Then we use the estimating equation in (\ref{betahat}) to find the asymptotic distribution of $\widehat\beta_k$.
 We assume the following regularity conditions to prove the asymptotic properties. \begin{enumerate}[D1.] \item[D1.]
 The covariates $Z$ are bounded in probability. \item[D2.]
 The true value of the parameters $\beta_k$, $k=1,\ldots, K$ lies in a compact set of ${R}^p$ \item[D3.]
-For any $\tau>0$ we have $P(\tilde T(\tau)=1)>0$, $P(T>\tau)>0$ and $P(C\ge \tau)>0$. \item[D4.]
-The derivatives of $\lambda_k(.),\,k=1,\ldots,K$ exists and continuous. \item[D5.]
+Define $\tau=\inf\{t:P(\tilde{T}>t)=0\}$. \item[D4.]
+The derivatives of $\lambda_{\epsilon_{k}}(.),\,k=1,\ldots,K$ exists and continuous. \item[D5.]
 The martingales defined in equation (\ref{martingale}) satisfies the regularity conditions as in Fleming and Harrington (1991). \end{enumerate} The conditions $D1-D4$ are standard regularity conditions used in survival analysis.
 The assumption $D5$ is used to establish martingale central limit theorem.

-Some additional notations are needed for deriving asymptotic distribution.
+The following additional notations are needed for deriving asymptotic distribution.
 For any $s<t \in (0, \tau]$, define

 For $k=1,\ldots,K$, define $ \mu_k(t)=\frac{C_{zk}(t)}{C_{dk}(t)}$ where and